House of Words wooden menu frame

 After we landed at little old Tahiti airport, we came to rest.
 We just stood there, soaking it all in- the cute little car rental booths and snack bars.
 Even the kiosks were quaint.
 Someone told us that LAX had lost our luggage.
 But I only got a little mad.
 I hardly yelled at Barrie at all.
 Silently, the vacation had already started.

 The first leg of our trip was two weeks at The Vanira Lodge.
 For the first four days of that, we luxuriated horizontally.
 Then we puttered around at nothing.
 Finally, we walked all around the terrain, which entailed a lot of walking up and down as well.
 There were many tiny mountains.
 They looked like green chocolate kisses.
 Their peaks resembled sharped granite spikes.
 The terrain looked like a thin, dense blanket of exotic flora, draped over the spikes like a circus tent.
-(See photos in Section 6 below.)
+(See pics 14 and 15 in Sec 1, The Panorama.)

 It rained half the time.
 A very good thing.
 The rain was calmly thrilling.
 We sat on the porch and just listened to the silence.
 (Don't get me wrong, I also liked trying to scare away the roosters and exotic birds- "Hey!
 Hey!
 HEY!").
 We made lots of side trips in the car, including a four hour trip all the way around the island.
 Almost daily, we "drove into town" and bought things at Carrefour (Section 7.)